Gram's Survival Kitchen

 For example:

-3 or 4 meals.
+Chicken is on sale for thighs and drumsticks 10 lbs for 5.90 so you buy a bag and repackaged your chicken in bags separated for 3 or 4 meals.
 One night will be bbq drumsticks and Mac and Cheese, one night will be baked garlic chicken thighs (one a piece) with homemade stuffing.
 One night will be Chicken and dumplings and carrots.

 Any leftover chicken uncooked or cooked will be turned into chicken stew later or added to your leftover soup or make a pot pie or shepherd's pie.